Sweatshop-free: Sweatshop-free

 In a sweatshop, labours have to work for long hours but receive very low salary which is only half or even less than the legal minimum wage under a harsh working condition.
 The aim of sweatshop-free wish to ensure that all employees are treated fairly and products are made in good working conditions.
 Sweatshop-free standards include the right to collective bargaining, non-poverty wages, safe workplaces, back wages, and non-harassment.

 American Apparel, for example, provides all employees and their families a range of employee benefits including health insurance, parking, subsidized public transport, subsidized lunches, free on-site massages, a bike-lending program, a program of paid days off as well as opening an on-site medical clinic for their employees.
 American Apparel makes sure that their workers are treated fairly and working in a good working conditions.
 The average employee would earn $25,000 per year, at $12 per hour.
+By choosing to buy products that are produced sweatshop-free, consumers can support these efforts and help to create a more just and sustainable economy.